Can CBD cause fetal alcohol syndrome, and is it safe to use when pregnant?

 These deficits are severe and have been documented most extensively in children with FAS.
 However, children prenatally exposed to reduced levels of alcohol often exhibit the same problems.

-Meanwhile, the National Organization on Fetal Alcohol Syndrome (NOFAS) explains that over four decades of published research has shown alcohol to be toxic to a developing baby, as it can cause brain damage and congenital malformations.
+The National Organization on Fetal Alcohol Syndrome (NOFAS) says that over four decades of published research has shown alcohol to be toxic to a developing baby, as it can cause brain damage and congenital malformations.

-Given the lack of information on the use of marijuana, its cannabinoids, and CBD oil during pregnancy, experts advise pregnant women to refrain from using CBD and any cannabis products during pregnancy.
+Using CBD and any cannabis products during pregnancy is not recommended due to the given the lack of information on the use of marijuana, its cannabinoids, and CBD oil during pregnancy.

 Alcohol Use During Pregnancy